ezriharmusial/LastMessengerS/src/lib/md-collections/media/thank-you-feat-uchekings.md

   this present album.
 I got in contact with him through my friend Torgbe, who features in his song Mr DJ.
 ---
+(Intro)
 Ohh No. I don Cash out ooo.

 (Verse 1)
 When money dey, you flex
 E no Dey, you Wait
 When you give who, no get
 You Dey open your way, You Dey open your way,

 I no forget, when I Dey street
 I no forget say bone dey for fish
 I no forget when I be like stick
 Now e don better ooo
 Only by your grace

 (Chorus)
 I want to thank you
 Hosannana
 Thank you
 Hosannana
 For things you do for me
 Hosannana
 Wanna thank you
 Hosannana
 I wanna thank you
 Hosannana
 Ohhh woo
 Hosannana
 I wanna thank you
 Hosannana
 I wanna thank you
 Hosannana

 (Verse 2)
 Aiii.
 I want to thank Baba wey turn my life around
 The things wey you give me, all na by your grace
 Am living today if e no be you where I for go

 (Bridge)
 Akamu di nelu chukwu okike, I raise my hands up for you Ohh Elohim Akamu di nelu nwanne otu onye, I raise my hands up for my only friend- Elohim If e no be you, I No know who I for don be

 (Chorus)
 I want to thank you
 Hosannana
 Thank you
 Hosannana
 For things you do for me
 Hosannana
 Wanna thank you
 Hosannana
 I wanna thank you
 Hosannana
 Ohhh woo
 Hosannana
 I wanna thank you
 Hosannana
 I wanna thank you
 Hosannana

 (Verse 3)
 You too much ooo, and I can’t explain ooo
 Na one touch you Dey do when e set ooo
 Who can challenge you, even when dem do juju
 Who can contest you, even when dem eat fufu
 I don cash out see na by your grace
 Level don change now, see na by your power
 Am living large too all na by your grace

 (Bridge)
-Akamu di nelu chukwu okike,
-I raise my hands up for you Ohh Elohim
-Akamu di nelu nwanne otu onye,
-I raise my hands up for my only friend-Elohim
-If e no be you, I No know who I for don be(Finale)
+Akamu di nelu chukwu okike,I raise my hands up for you Ohh Elohim Akamu di nelu nwanne otu onye, I raise my hands up for my only friend- Elohim If e no be you, I No know who I for don be

+(Finale)
 I wanna thank you
 Hosannana
 Say thank you
 Hosannana
 Say thank you ooo
 Hosannana
 Lord you do well for me
 Hosannana